steveshogren/hugo-blog/content/page/training.md

 quickly_.

 While daunting, you should get an idea for the whole course up front and decide if you have the time to pursue it.
-I can't promise how long it will take, but the average for the first three students was roughly 500 hours of "hands on keyboard" work.
-In the grand scheme of things, 500 hours for a new career isn't that much, but not everyone is willing or able to put in the time.
+No one can promise how long it will take, but the average for the first three students was roughly 500 hours of "hands on keyboard" work.
+In the grand scheme of things, 500 hours for a new career isn't that much, but not everyone is willing or able to put that much time.

 Read through this whole page and get a sense of the structure of the course.
-Each step will make more sense if you understand where it fits.
+Each step will make more sense if you understand where it fits in the larger whole.
+We wanted to provide a guess on how long each section would take, but it really depends on the individual.
+Not everyone is going to have the same natural skills, so some people might fly through one section but struggle with another.

 ### Step 1 - Basic Syntax And Git